DominicBreuker/goncat/README.md

 - Encryption: add `--ssl` on both ends to enable TLS
 - Authentication: add `--key mypassword` on both ends to ensure no unexpected clients can connect (requires `--ssl`)
 - PTY: as master, add `--pty` to get a fully interactive shell (make sure you also execute a shell with `--exec`)
+- Local port forwarding: as master, add `-L 8443:google.com:443` to open a local port 8443 on the master side, any connection to it will be forwarded through the slave to `google.com:443`
+- Remote port forwarding: as master, add `-R 8443:google.com:443` to open a local port 8443 on the slave side, any connection to it will be forwarded through the master to `google.com:443`
 - Logging: as master, add `--log /tmp/log.txt` to log the session to a file
 - Cleanup: as slave, add `--clean` to make goncat delete itself after execution